CBFLivUni/SCPSampleAnnotationWizard/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Note: may run incorrectly in browser due to Node JS requirements, check Electron window for correct output.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.